Wedding photography frequently asked questions. Everything you need to know about working with me as your wedding photographer

 Anywhere.
 And back again.
 I cover weddings all over the UK and often further afield.
-I love working as a destination wedding photographer and will travel anywhere in the world.
-Check out my destination wedding photography prices.
+I love working as a destination wedding photographer and will travel anywhere in Europe.

 What happens if we cancel our wedding?

-In most cases your booking fee will be non-refundable, unless I am able to rebook the date.
+In most cases your booking fee will be non-refundable.
 In some cases, if it’s close to the date of the wedding, the balance may also be due.
 Because of this it’s worth making sure you are fully covered with wedding insurance.

 What happens if you’re ill on the day?

 No wedding photographer can give a 100% guarantee against illness, however I give you my full assurances that only a very serious illness or other exceptionally serious circumstances would prevent me from attending your wedding.
-I have never had cause to cancel or not attend a wedding to date and I take my obligation to you, on your wedding day, very seriously.
+I take my obligation to you, on your wedding day, very seriously.

-If I am unable to attend for any reason I will do my upmost to find you a replacement photographer – I have a great network of photographers who I can contact in circumstances like this – and if I am unable to do so you would of course receive a full refund.
+If I am unable to attend for any reason I will d everything I can to find you a replacement photographer – I have a great network of photographers who I can contact in circumstances like this – and if I am unable to do so you would of receive a full refund.

 How long will you stay on the wedding day?